catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 https://www.wavemetrics.com/forum/general/igorpro-neuromatic-event-detection

-### Microscope
+### Devices

+#### Bruker Ultima In Vitro Multiphoton Microscope System:

+Two-photon imaging of ACh sensor

-> Fluorescence was imaged using an Ultima In Vitro Multiphoton Microscope system (Bruker, Billerica, MA) with an Olympus 60x/0.9 NA water-immersion objective lens and a Hamamatsu H7422P-40 GaAsP PMT (490 nm to 560 nm, Hamamatsu Photonics,
+> ACh release was assessed by imaging GRABACh3.0, a genetically encoded fluorescent sensor of ACh 72, using 2PLSM.
+Acute slices with striatal expression of GRABACh3.0 were prepared as described above, transferred to a recording chamber, and continuously perfused with normal ACSF at 32–34°C. A two-photon laser (Chameleon Ultra II, Coherent, Santa Clara, CA) tuned to 920 nm was used to excite GRABACh3.0.
+Fluorescence was imaged using an Ultima In Vitro Multiphoton Microscope system (Bruker, Billerica, MA) with an Olympus 60x/0.9 NA water-immersion objective lens and a Hamamatsu H7422P-40 GaAsP PMT (490 nm to 560 nm, Hamamatsu Photonics, Japan).
+Time series images of the GRABACh3.0 were acquired with 0.388 μm × 0.388 μm pixels, 8-μs dwell time and a frame rate of 21.26 fps

+### Chameleon Ultra II Laser (Coherent)

+Slice electrophysiology (is on this section)

+> The recorded SPN was visualized using 810 nm excitation laser (Chameleon Ultra II, Coherent, Santa Clara, USA).
+Dendritic structure was visualized by the red signal of Alexa Fluor 568 detected by a Hamamatsu R3982 side-on photomultiplier tube (PMT, 580-620 nm).
+Calcium transients, as signals in the green channel, were detected by a Hamamatsu H7422P-40 GaAsP PMT (490-560 nm, Hamamatsu Photonics, Japan).
+Signals from both channels were background subtracted before analysis.
+Line scan signals were acquired with 128 pixels per line resolution and 10 μs/pixel dwell time along a dendritic segment.
+Ca2+ signals were quantified as

+### Nikon AXR Confocal Laser Microscope
+### Software

+AutoQuant X3.0.4: For deconvolving two-photon images.

+Nikon NIS-Elements AR 5.41.02: For de-noising and deconvolving high-resolution confocal images.

+NeuronStudio: For semi-automated 3D reconstruction and spine counting from two-photon images.

+Imaris 10.0.0: For detailed segmentation and 3D reconstruction of dendritic spines in confocal datasets using tools like Labkit for pixel classification and filament tracing.